jasonyingling/easy-footnotes/readme.txt

 2. Several footnotes (feetnote?) at the bottom of the post.

 == Changelog ==

+= 1.0.16 =
+* Fixing footnote counts for the last time!
+(Hopefully)
+* Added post ID to footnote IDs to make them more unique
+* New setting to hide the footnotes after content in Settings > Easy Footnotes
+* Prep for a bigger update and beginning Gutenberg support

+= 1.0.15 =
+* Being a noob and not testing a link added in on settings page.
+It works now.

+= 1.0.14 =
+* CSS tweak in admin screen

 = 1.0.13 =
 * Fixing PHP notice on shortcode when content not found